A few days after I released this episode, my guest James Butler died suddenly at the age of 28 of a suspected aneurysm.

 I was – am – heartbroken to lose a friend and fellow coach who had such an impact on me, and on so many others.

 His fiancee Leighann has invited people to continue James’s mission of living fully and on purpose: Be brave with your life.
 Matter.
 Make a difference.

 It is in this spirit – as a tribute to a hero, friend and inspiration – that I invite you to listen to the following episode.

+Before he became a coach, James was a warrior.
 The Canadian Government spent more than a million dollars on his training.

-His career was cut short after a catastrophic lung collapse during a dive.
+In the episode, we discuss how James’s military career was cut short after a catastrophic lung collapse during a dive.
 He woke up eight days later (and several kilograms lighter) with his body full of tubes, and a life that would never be the same.

 How can you cultivate true success – not just the trappings of success?

 And how can you feel content being a super human after you’ve been super-human?

 Please enjoy this powerful conversation with James Butler.
 Then I invite you to live your big, beautiful life…

 “I wasn’t looking for success, I was looking for an unshakeable identity that I would create.”